 The WSD Difference

 The educational experience at WSD includes the following three components.

 Strong relationships between teachers and students is just one advantage of our close-knit community.
-Our philosophy emphasizes the need for students to engage in their own learning and success.
-Their efforts are supported in a nurturing environment, watched over by master teachers who care and who know their students well.
+Student efforts are supported in a nurturing environment, watched over by master teachers who care and who know their students well.
 Their teachers recognize and value the fact that every student in their class is unique, that each student learns content differently, and that some work at vastly different paces.